futurewei-cloud/chogori-opengauss/BuildOpenGauss.md

  医疗保险 |    4 |     2000 | 所有人             |     30 | 平安保险
 (4 rows)
 ```
+The content of the insurance table should be the same as what we saw before.

 ### 2.4 Run TPCC test with chogori-opengauss
 We use our [chogori-oltpbench](https://github.com/futurewei-cloud/chogori-oltpbench) project to carry out TPCC test for chogori-opengauss.
 We have made some tweaks based on the original [oltpbench](https://github.com/oltpbenchmark/oltpbench) project to make it work with chogori-opengauss.
 The tweaks are within the ```chogori-opengauss``` branch of the chogori-oltpbench project.